JoanneHing/cs3219-ay2526s1-project-g19/matching_service/README.md

             } | None
         }
     ```
+    - Message format: matched_user_id and criteria will be None for all statuses except success.
+    - Statuses:
+        - Success: Matching success.
+Matched user_id and criteria is given.
+        - Timeout: 60s passed, user matching time out and user removed from queue.
+        - Relax: 30s passed, language matching has been relaxed, secondary language will be used.

 ### Basic matching
 - `POST /api/match` - Adds the user to the matching queue with the given criteria